Last updated on September 25th, 2023

 This list with tips for Africa travel is applicable to Sub-Saharan Africa, excluding South Africa as a country.
-No matter where exactly in Sub-Saharan Africa you travel, taking into consideration these tips is very important.
+No matter where exactly in Sub-Saharan Africa you travel (be it Kenya, Cameroon, Nigeria, or other countries), taking into consideration these tips is very important.
 So.. let’s dive in.

 1. Vaccinations and First-Aid Kit

 There is only one mandatory vaccination a traveler to most African countries should get.
 And that’s a yellow fever vaccine.
 Keep in mind that this type of vaccine is a live attenuated viral vaccine which means that not everyone can tolerate it well.
 Make sure to get it in advance and once done, relax.
 A single shot of a yellow fever vaccine will last a lifetime.

 Also, I would suggest having a clothing insect repellent (this one in particular) because it’s one of only a few repellents that keeps Yellow Fever Mosquitos away.
 Besides mosquitos, it also protects against ticks and chiggers.

 There is no vaccination against malaria and no preventative obligatory requirements.
 Some people take pills, but sometimes they don’t help everyone in full capacity.

 Taking them or not depends on you and the climate of a country where you are going to be.
 For example, in hot regions of the Central African Republic, you can catch malaria of the brain (just don’t read about it), that’s why in this case taking pills is a must.
 However, we really doubt you will be traveling to CAR.
 There is not that much to do there unless you are a volunteer or NGO worker.